vemv/claude-code/README.md

 ## Features

-- Start, stop, and toggle Claude Code sessions directly from Emacs
+- **Seamless Emacs Integration** - Start, manage, and interact with Claude without leaving Emacs
-- Continue and resume previous Claude Code conversations
+- **Stay in Your Buffer** - Send code, regions, or commands to Claude while keeping your focus
+- **Fix Errors Instantly** - Point at a flycheck/flymake error and ask Claude to fix it
-- Support for multiple Claude instances across different projects and directories
+- **Multiple Instances** - Run separate Claude sessions for different projects or tasks
-- Send commands or region to Claude from normal Emacs buffers or the minibuffer, with or without file/line context
-- Send quick responses to Claude from Emacs minibuffer - cycle accept edits / plan mode, quick commands to send yes, no, 1, 2, 3, etc to Claude.
+- **Quick Responses** - Answer Claude with a keystroke (yes/no/1/2/3) without switching buffers
+- **Smart Context** - Automatically include file paths and line numbers when asking questions
-- Quick access to all Claude slash commands via transient menus
+- **Transient Menu** - Access all commands and slash commands through an intuitive menu
-- Fix error at point - Send flycheck or flymake error at point to Claude, have Claude fix it.
-- Commands to show, hide, switch to Claude terminal buffers
-- Claude terminal niceties - `C-g` to quit/escape, 3 options for entering newlines and submitting (eat backend only)
+- **Continue Conversations** - Resume previous sessions or fork to earlier points
+- **Read-Only Mode** - Toggle to select and copy text with normal Emacs commands
+- **Mode Cycling** - Quick switch between default, auto-accept edits, and plan modes
-- Desktop notifications when Claude finishes processing and awaits input
+- **Desktop Notifications** - Get notified when Claude finishes processing
-- Supports eat and vterm for the terminal backend
+- **Terminal Choice** - Works with both eat and vterm backends
-- Customizable key bindings and appearance settings
+- **Fully Customizable** - Configure keybindings, notifications, and display preferences

 ## Installation {#installation}